aey-ck/ai-assistant-mcp-rag/README.md

     ```

 You will see the agent's step-by-step process printed to the console, showing how it retrieves information and constructs its prompts to answer different questions.

+## Next Steps and Future Improvements

+This project provides a solid foundation.
+The following steps could be taken to evolve it into a production-ready application:

+1.  **Upgrade the Retriever with Vector Search:**
+    *   **Problem:** The current retriever uses basic keyword matching and will fail if the query doesn't contain the exact words present in the knowledge base.
+    *   **Solution:** Implement a semantic search retriever.
+This involves:
+        *   Using a library like `sentence-transformers` to convert the knowledge base text into vector embeddings.
+        *   Storing these embeddings in a vector database like `FAISS` (for local use) or a cloud service like `Pinecone`.
+        *   Comparing the query vector with the knowledge base vectors to find the most semantically similar information.

+2.  **Connect to a Real Large Language Model (LLM):**
+    *   **Problem:** The generation step is currently simulated.
+    *   **Solution:** Modify the `_generate_response` method in `agent.py` to make a real API call to an LLM provider.
+        *   Integrate with libraries like `openai`, `google-generativeai`, or `anthropic`.
+        *   Manage API keys securely using environment variables.

+3.  **Add Conversation History (Memory):**
+    *   **Problem:** The agent treats every question as a new, independent query.
+It cannot answer follow-up questions like "Why is that?"
+    *   **Solution:** Enhance the Model Context Protocol (`_model_context_protocol`) to include the last few turns of the conversation, giving the agent short-term memory.

+4.  **Build a User Interface:**
+    *   **Problem:** Interaction is limited to the command line.
+    *   **Solution:** Wrap the agent in a simple web framework to create an interactive chat interface.
+        *   Use a library like `Flask` or `FastAPI` for the backend.
+        *   Create a simple HTML/CSS/JavaScript frontend for users to type in their questions.